skip navigation

 VISITORS:

-The No Patient Left Alone Act was recently signed into law in Arkansas.
+The No Patient Left Alone Act was signed into law in Arkansas.
 This act states that a patient be allowed one support person who is permitted to be physically present on a daily basis at reasonable times throughout his or her hospitalization.
 In accordance with this new law, BCMC will allow one support person per patient during normal visiting hours.

 Bradley County Medical Center reserves the right to limit or place visitor restrictions in certain situations including, but not limited to, when the presence of visitors would be medically or therapeutically harmful; interfere with the care or rights of any patient; visitors are engaging in violent, disruptive, or threatening behavior; or visitors are noncompliant with BCMC policy.
 Children under 12 are discouraged from visiting.